University of Nottingham, 2019 – present.

 - Graphic Designer for Student Minds

-- Belly Dancing, competed both as a soloist and within a group at National Belly Dance Competitions.
+- Belly Dancing, competed both as a soloist and within a group at a National Belly Dance Competition.

 MSc Psychology Research Methods – Distinction Class

 University of Nottingham, 2018-2019.